 See the note at the bottom of the recipe for variations and suggestions on how to simplify the preparation.

-- Take about 1/5 of the cake mixture and set it aside in a different bowl.
-Add blue gel food coloring to the cake and mix it together until the cake is a vivid blue color, adding more food coloring if necessary.
+Take about 1/5 of cake mixture and set it aside in a different bowl.
+Add blue gel food coloring to cake mixture and mix together until mixture is a vivid blue color, adding more food coloring if necessary.

-- Now divide the remaining cake, setting aside 1/3 to leave plain white, and dyeing the remaining 2/3 with the red gel food coloring until it is a bright red color.
-You might need to use a good amount of dye, which is why "no-taste" red color is the way to go, so the cake doesn't have any odd chemical flavors.
+Divide remaining cake, setting aside 1/3 to leave plain white, and dyeing the remaining 2/3 with the red gel food coloring until it is a bright red color.

-- Making these balls is a multi-step process.
-Start with the blue cake, and form it into tiny balls about the size of a dime.
+Making these balls is a multi-step process.
+Start with blue cake, and form it into tiny balls about the size of a dime.
 Depending on how much cake you set aside, you should get about 3 dozen miniature cake balls.
-Place them on the prepared baking sheet, and stick them in the freezer until firm, about 30 minutes.
-Once the blue cake balls are firm, remove them from the freezer.
+Place on prepared baking sheet, and freeze until firm, about 30 minutes.
+Once blue cake balls are firm, remove from freezer.

-- Take a spoonful of white cake and press it into a flat disc between your palms.
-Put a frozen ball of blue cake in the center of it, and fold the white cake over it, pressing it together so that it completely covers the blue.
-Roll it between your palms to get it round, and replace it back on the baking sheet.
-The white layer should be fairly thin so that the finished ball at this point is about the size of a nickel.
-Once all the blue balls are covered with white, put the tray back in the freezer to firm up the cake balls, about another 30 minutes.
+Take a spoonful of white cake and press it into a flat disc between your palms.
+Put a frozen ball of blue cake in the center of it, and fold white cake over it, pressing together so that it completely covers the blue.
+Roll it between your palms to get it round, and place it back on baking sheet.
+The white layer should be fairly thin, so that the finished ball at this point is about the size of a nickel.
+Once all the blue balls are covered with white, put tray back in freezer to firm up cake balls, about another 30 minutes.

-- If your kitchen is warm, place the tray in the refrigerator (not the freezer) while you melt the white chocolate candy coating.
-The cake balls should be cool enough to hold together, but if they are too cold they will cause the candy coating to crack, so it's best if they are at cool room temperature.
+If your kitchen is warm, place tray in refrigerator (not freezer) while you melt white chocolate candy coating.
+The cake balls should be cool enough to hold together, but if they are too cold, they will cause the candy coating to crack, so it's best if they are at cool room temperature.

 - The most basic variation would be to simply divide the cake into 3 equal parts and dye one red and one blue.
 Instead of layering the cake, simply roll the different colors into cake balls and dip them all in a white coating and top them with sprinkles.